 Food loss and waste is a recognised global issue which is also affecting South Africa.
-An estimated 12.6 million tonnes of food is wasted per year in South Africa (a third of the food available), yet about 60% of South African households are food insecure (30% at risk of and 31% experiencing hunger), and more than 13 million children live in poverty.
-Food loss and waste also has a significant impact on the environment due to methane gas produced when food spoils, and in addition, resources such as water, labour and energy are wasted and biodiversity is impacted.
+An estimated 10.3 million tonnes of food and beverages is wasted per year in South Africa (about a third of the food available), yet 9.34 million people in South African suffer from acute food insecurity and almost 20% of South African households have inadequate access to food.
+Food and beverage waste also has a significant impact on the environment due to methane gas produced when food spoils, and in addition, resources such as water, labour and energy are wasted and biodiversity is impacted.

-If food wastage were a country, it would be the third largest greenhouse gas emitting country in the world.
+If food and beverage wastage were a country, it would be the third largest greenhouse gas emitting country in the world.
 This is unsustainable.

-South Africa’s food loss and waste voluntary agreement intends to respond to this urgent challenge through a public, collaborative declaration of intent to reduce food loss and waste and redistribute or enable markets for nutritious surplus food.
-The Consumer Goods Council of South Africa (CGCSA) and the national Department of Trade, Industry and Competition (DTIC) have been working with South Africa’s food supply chain (from farm to fork), to develop and implement a national voluntary agreement.
+South Africa’s food waste voluntary agreement intends to respond to this urgent challenge through a public, collaborative declaration of intent to reduce food and beverage waste and redistribute or enable markets for nutritious surplus food.
+The Consumer Goods Council of South Africa (CGCSA) and the national Department of Trade, Industry and Competition (DTIC) initiated the dialogues on this subject and together with the DFFE have been working with South Africa’s food supply chain (from farm to fork), to develop and implement a national voluntary agreement.

 Food Loss and Waste Agreement